nhuang-research/nhuang-research.github.io/_pages/about.md

 <p>
   You can connect with Nina on <a href="https://www.linkedin.com/in/nina-huang"> LinkedIn here</a>.
-  You can find Nina's <a href="https://scholar.google.com/citations?user=pTNPXbMAAAAJ&hl=en" rel="nofollow"> Google Scholar page here</a>.
+  You can find Nina's <a href="https://scholar.google.com/citations?user=pTNPXbMAAAAJ&hl=en" rel="nofollow"> Google Scholar</a>.
 You can also read her latest research papers on her <a href="https://nhuang-research.github.io" rel="nofollow">webpage profile</a>.
 If you would like to collaborate with Dr. Huang on research or invite her to speak at an event, please <a href="mailto: nhuang@miami.edu" rel="nofollow">contact her here</a>.
 </p>